Michelle A. Schultz

 Michelle A. Schultz is an American attorney and government official.
 A member of the Republican Party, she has served as a member of the Surface Transportation Board (STB) since January 11, 2021.

 Education

 Schultz received her B.A. from Pennsylvania State University and her J.D. from the Widener University Delaware Law School.
 She also holds a Master of Government Administration degree from the University of Pennsylvania.

 Career

-Prior to joining the STB, Schultz worked at SEPTA as the agency's director of legislative affairs and later as deputy general counsel.
+Before joining the STB, Schultz worked at SEPTA as the agency's director of legislative affairs and later as deputy general counsel.
 Earlier in her career, she was an associate at White and Williams LLP.